 Of the data required for our analysis, immigrant stocks represent the bottleneck.
-The widely used World Bank Bilateral Migration Database relies on census data and is decadal.
-This is insufficient for our analysis where we seek to eliminate unobserved heterogenenity at the country-pair level as much as possible and therefore rely on much of this unobserved heterogeneity being time-invariant.
-This assumption can be argued to hold with yearly data in our context but is unlikely to hold across decades.
-Therefore we use yearly data from the OECD international migration database that provides good coverage of immigrants in OECD countries from all countries of the world (Dumont and Lemaitre, 2004; Widmaier and Dumont, 2011; Arslan. et al., 2014).
+Global bilateral migrant stock matrices are available from the World Bank only every five or ten years.
+This is insufficient for our analysis where we seek to eliminate unobserved heterogenenity at the country-pair level as much as possible.
+Therefore we use OECD panel data that provide good coverage of immigrants in OECD countries from all countries of the world.

 Most reporting countries define immigrants either by country of birth or nationality; only a few report both definitions.
 Therefore, if we were to limit our analysis to data based on only one definition, we would exclude a substantial number of countries.
 In the interest of external validity, we include each country's immigrant stock according to the country's preferred definition.
 If both are available, such as in the case of Norway, we use the country of birth.
-Since we only rely on within-bilateral-tie variation and eliminate differences between countries, it seems unlikely that these differing definitions will affect our findings.
-However, we ensure that definitions and reporting of migration numbers do not change within bilateral tie since this would lead to purely artificial time-variation in migration numbers.
-Between 2002 and 2004 several OECD countries adjusted their definition of migrants in these statistics, for example by cleaning up register data, regularizing and thus suddenly counting irregular migrants or changing reporting standards.
-Therefore, we restrict our data to the years from 2004 that are unaffected by these changes.
-Otherwise our analysis would have been based partly on purely statistical or artificial fluctuations in the migration data, resulting in low comparability even within countries.
-Furthermore, we use variables from the Doing Business Report5 to account for the fact that the investment climate in some countries may have been so poor as to preclude most FDI except to exploit natural resources.
+It seems unlikely that combining data based on different definitions will affect our findings, given the relatively short time horizon of our panel analysis.